 International students and academic staff in the Netherlands

 Right of residence

 The coronavirus may have consequences for the right of residence of international students in the Netherlands.
-If you are an employee of a higher education institution and you have questions about individual cases, please contact the IND directly.
+Do you work at a higher education institution and do you have questions about individual cases?
+Please contact the IND directly.

 The IND is keeping in touch with all relevant stakeholders about this rapidly evolving situation.
 Please follow the updates on the IND website and note that their response times are slower than usual.